 There are some historical figures that the more one reads about them, the more one loathes them.
 For me, one of those figures is Thomas Wriothesley, who clawed his way up to the position of Henry VIII’s Lord Chancellor on 4 May 1544.

 But as Lord Chancellor he became notorious for torturing Anne Askew, a self-confessed protestant, personally operating the wheel on the rack.
 The Catholic faction was determined to root out heresy, suspecting Queen Catherine’s influence over the royal children.
 When Gardiner tried to arrest Surrey’s friends with Wriothesley’s support, the earl was severely reprimanded by the King.
-On 6 July 1546 the King moved to Greenwich Palace, with the conservatives holding a Secretaryship, Chancellor, and leading privy councillors, they tried to make further arrests.
-Wriothesley secured the royal warrant for Catherine’s arrest but then lost it, only to be despatched by the King as “Arrant knave!
+On 6 July 1546 the King moved to Greenwich Palace, with the conservatives holding a Secretaryship, Chancellor, and leading privy councilors, they tried to make further arrests.
+Wriothesley secured the royal warrant for Catherine’s arrest but then lost it, only to be dispatched by the King as “Arrant knave!
 Beast!
 Fool!”, a humiliation especially damaging given that his faction was already in decline.
 By September 1546 they were outnumbered by the reformists; his hatred for Hertford had deepened.
 Privy Council meetings broke out into fisticuffs.

 As a “devout” Catholic Wriothesley had no scruples about getting rich off the dissolution of Church property, yet felt justified in the persecution of non-Catholics.
 He was a man who could always find the excuse to have his cake and eat it too.